Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 An alternative is this `variable` concept.
 During a final POST to `/Record/Stop`, set the `Content-Type` header and make the `body` of the request a simple JSON map.
 The test-proxy will pass back these values in the `body` of `/Playback/Start`.

+#### Customizing what gets recorded

+Some tests send large request bodies that are not meaningful and should not be stored in the session records.
+In order to disable storing the request body for a specific request, add the request header "x-recording-skip" and set the value to "request-body".
+This header can also be used to skip an entire request/response pair from being included in the recording - this is useful for cleanup code that you might have as part of your test.
+To skip the request/response pair, set the "x-recording-skip" header value to "request-response".
+Note that the "x-recording-skip" should only be specified when in `Record` mode.
+As a result, any request that would use the "request-response" value when in `Record` mode should not be sent when in `Playback` mode.
+For requests that use "request-body" in `Record` mode, you should either null out the body of the request before sending to the test proxy when in `Playback` mode, or you can set a `CustomDefaultMatcher` with `compareBodies = false`.

 ## How do I use the test-proxy to play a recording back?

 ### Start playback